Ravenbrook/mps/procedure/review.rst

        so about 50 mins of checking.

 _`.plan.schedule`: Plan when this review may take place and who should attend.
-Check with attendees if appropriate.
+Negotiate with attendees if appropriate.

 - Record like::